Why Deoriatal – Chandrashila is the best Rhododendron trek!

 Rohini Bughyal (N 30°31.026, E 079 °11.702) is a small meadow surrounded by a beautiful rhododendron forest and view of the Kedar dome and the Kala Parvat peaks.
 The sunset view from here is incomparable!

 Next, you traverse the ridge of Rohini Bughyal to enter the meadows of Bhrujgali.
 From Rohini Bughyal, proceed towards the connecting forest ridge from your right.
 Observe a tall rhododendron tree, which is just a five minute walk from the camp site.

 Enter the forest of upper Rohini Bugyal and reconnect with the old trail to Chopta.
 Follow the trail that ascends gradually all the way to the top of the forested ridge.
 It takes 30 minutes to reach the ridge top, which is covered in dense forest cover.
 The locals call this spot as Tikidi Khal.

 From here, there are two trails.
 One goes straight ahead towards Kala Parvat.
 This trail goes all the way to Bisuri Tal and Nandikund.
 The other trail takes a sharp right turn and descends rapidly all the way to Akash Kamini, a rivulet coming from Chandrashila.

-Take the second trail and descend 500 feet to reach the stream crossing.
+Take the second trail and descend 500 ft to reach the stream crossing.
 It takes 20-30 minutes to reach the stream.
 It’s a good idea to refill your water bottles here.
 There is a small bridge that needs to be crossed.

 From here, take the trail that now ascends gradually with a series of three scissor bends.
 As you climb up, the view of the valley gets better and better.
 Around 20 minutes of steady climb will take you to a small meadow.
-There are a series of shepherd huts here made of stones.
+There is a series of shepherd huts here made of stones.
 In summer, you will find locals occupying the huts with their livestock.